lindsaydbrin/CREATE_R_Workshop/Lessons_Rmd/Lesson_-_dplyr_reshape.md

 Sometimes you may have several different data frames with data on the same set of samples, and you'd like to put them together into one data frame.
 If these separate data frames are set up differently from each other, you may need to restructure one or both to more easily align them.
 Or, your data may be in one data frame, but not in a form that works with the analysis functions that you want to use (e.g., for statistics).

-In the next two lessons, we will introduce you to reshaping functions from the package `tidyr` and join functions from the package `plyr`, which you've already had some experience with.
+In the next two lessons, we will introduce you to reshaping functions from the package `tidyr` and join functions from the package `dplyr`, which you've already had some experience with.
 These functions will help you organize your data for analysis both in terms of making your data "tidy" as well as putting all observations or variables into the same data frame.

 Let's start by installing the package `tidyr`.